 In summary, “healthy” can look different to different people; it doesn’t have to include weight loss for everyone.
-Our idea of “healthy” includes the use of low-carb and keto diets when they help people feel better, enjoy their lives, and improve many of their health markers.
+Our idea of “healthy” includes the use of low-carb, keto, or higher-satiety diets when they help people feel better, enjoy their lives, and improve many of their health markers.

 5. What affects the way we eat?